adalfarus/dancer/CONTRIBUTING.md

 - Feel free to open an issue or create a pull request, regardless of your experience level.
 - Join our community chat to discuss the project with other contributors.

-Thank you for contributing to `aplustools`!
+Thank you for contributing to `dancer`!